jigordev/scutum/README.md

 ### Checking Permissions

-Through the guard it is possible to check the permissions of registered policies.
+Through the gate it is possible to check the permissions of registered policies.

 ```python
 from scutum import Policy, gate